Frequently Asked Questions

 Yes, there is a place on the registration form to make a buddy request.
 If you have questions or concerns after registration, have your parent/guardian contact the Director.

-3. Can my friends who aren't Church of Christ come to WKYC?
+3. Can my friends who don't worship with me come to WKYC?

 Yes!!
 We welcome all people to WKYC.
 All campers will go to multiple daily devotionals regardless of faith.